 Piotr Tchaikovsky’s violin concerto has accompanied me since I was a child.
 Everyone knows it well, violinists all over the world perform it on stages and competitions, and indeed it brought many awards also to me.
 Paired with Różycki’s Concerto – recently discovered, and unknown to the wider public – and thus forming a very powerful musical duet.
 Both of these works take me to a fantastical world of imagination, dreams and miracles.
 I really do hope that my feeling of this special sound-world is shared by the listener, whilst in turn PHOENIX becomes a recording in their collection to revisit time after time.

-Exclusive offer to pre-order the Phoenix album directly on this website – together with a limited edition postcard signed by Janusz Wawrowski, a souvenir sticker, packaging and postage, sent to your home anywhere in the world on the release date of 12th March 2021 for only 16 euro !
+Exclusive offer to order the Phoenix album directly on this website – together with a limited edition postcard signed by Janusz Wawrowski, a souvenir sticker, packaging and postage, sent to your home anywhere in the world for only 16 euro !